Andrea Albertini Award

 The sales ranking will assign points based on position, with 20 points awarded to the 1st position, 19 to the 2nd, 18 to the 3rd, and so on, decreasing by one point per position down to 2 points for the 19th position; all titles ranked 20th and below will receive 1 point.

-In the event of any dispute, the decision of the Award Committee shall be final and not subject to appeal.
+6. In the event of disputes, the Committee’s decision will be final and not subject to appeal.